-- 1. These regulations apply to academic year 2021-2022 and are fully applicable to the study programme and examinations of the master's programme Health Policy & Management (hereinafter referred to as: HEPL) and to all students enrolled in the programme.
+- 1. These regulations apply to academic year 2022-2023 and are fully applicable to the study programme and examinations of the master's programme Health Policy & Management (hereinafter referred to as: HEPL) and to all students enrolled in the programme.
 The programme is the responsibility of ESHPM. - 2.
 In addition to par.
-1, these regulations are also applicable to students enrolled in the joint degree European Master in Health Economics and Management (Eu-HEM) at the moment they follow a course offered by HEPL, and to students of the Erasmus School of Economics enrolled in the master's programme specialisation Health Economics (hereinafter referred to as: HE) at the moment they follow a course offered by HEPL.
+1, these regulations are also applicable to students enrolled in the joint degree European Master in Health Economics and Management (Eu-HEM) when they follow a track which consists of courses offered by ESHPM, and to students of the Erasmus School of Economics enrolled in the master's programme specialisation Health Economics (hereinafter referred to as: HE) with regards to courses offered by HEPL.